We are opening back up here. Slowly. At the speed of a turtle. Make that a turtle in its shell, but it is happening.

 Hardware stores, along with lawn and garden stores deemed necessities, have been open all along.
 We passed a family-owned nursery the other day and saw their parking lot filled.
 Overflow cars lined the street.

 Tucking annuals into spring soil, planting tomatoes and peppers, oregano and rosemary, are affirmations of life.
 A declaration of better days to come.

 Social distancing guidelines are easing.
 It has been two months since we have hugged a grandchild.
 There are so many factors to consider.
 For starters, we are in a high-risk group.
 I was as shocked as anyone to learn this.
 I was reading about risk factors one day and called out to the husband, “Am I elderly?”

 When did that happen?
 I still feel 17 inside.

-We have a nephew, young and strong, who got the virus and was sick several weeks, flattened by extreme fatigue.
+We have a nephew, young and strong, who got the virus and was sick for several weeks, flattened by extreme fatigue.
 The parents of classmates our kids went to school with got it.
-They were hospitalized, released and recovered.
+They were hospitalized, released, and recovered.
 Elderly parents of an acquaintance both caught it.
 He survived, she did not.

 Social gatherings of 25 are allowed where we live.
 Still, caution abounds.